 Where the scour evaluation has identified a potential problem, accommodate the probable scour depths, calculated in accordance with L&D, Vol. 2, for: the design of the substructures; the location of the bottom of footings; the minimum tip elevations for piles and drilled shafts; and the factored side resistance of piles and drilled shafts.

-Where downdrag has been identified as a potential contributor to the total factored load, include the estimated downdrag load in the report.
+Where downdrag has been identified as a potential contributor to the total factored load, include the estimated drag load in the report.

 201.4.1 RETAINING WALLS